jdegand/devchallenges-cat-wiki/README.md

 - You have to check that your state is truthy and conditionally render your data because next more likely than not will throw an error before your state updates and causes a re-render.
 - Client side rendering seems *way* slower than normal react.
 - I don't really want to totally refactor the app so I looked into leaving pages just for the breed detail page.
 - If you leave the breed page file, the styling is broken since the layout does not carry over.
 Add the navbar and footer to the breed page?
+No. Need to keep your `pages/_app.js` file.

 ## Continued Development